Suijester/Suijester/README.md

 # Hi there, I'm Aki! 👋

-I'm a developer with a keen interest in DevOps, open-source contribution (obviously), and overall learning!
+I'm a developer with a keen interest in hardware, open-source contribution (obviously), and overall learning!
 Love exploring new tools, tech, and building things for the sake of fun!

 ## 🔧 Technologies & Tools

 - **Languages:** Verilog, C++, Python
-- **DevOps:** Docker, Kubernetes

 ## 📈 GitHub Stats